HarryMerckel/davedude0.github.io/_posts/2020-10-27-KEITH2021-Here-we-go.md

 categories: [KEITH, K2021]
 ---

 For those who don't know us, our PiWars team is a father/son combo, Andy and Harry.
+We have built a series of robots called KEITH (Kinetic Electronic Interactive Tracked Hardware).

-We entered the first Piwars in 2014 when Harry was a keen but inexperienced 15yr old coder with a home-brewed robot called KEITH (Kinetic Electronic Interactive Tracked Hardware).
+We entered the first Piwars in 2014 when Harry was a keen but inexperienced 15yr old coder with athe first version of KEITH.

 ![KEITH](http://keiththerobot.uk/images/DSC04940-adjusted--web.jpg "KEITH")